danielk333/phd-course-software-development/content/_index.md

 : Done in groups
 : Larger tasks started during a half day hackathon

+All the lectures and handouts are here on the webpage, all examples and code snippets are in the repository and if they are not linked directly from the webpages, they can be found in the `code` folder.

+The lectures are made in [revealjs](https://revealjs.com/), so to flip trough them simply click on the presentation link to the right and hit `Left` and `Right` arrow keys to navigate.

 ## This course

 Hi, I'm [Daniel Kastinen](https://danielk.developer.irf.se/).
 I made this course and it is currently